MAJOR HAWAII PARADES:

 floats and lots of Sons and Daughters of Ireland.

-Honolulu Festival - Parade of Bands ®
+Honolulu Festival Grand Parade

-10, 2019.
+Parade will be held on Sunday, March 8, 2020.
 The parade is the highlight of the three-day Honolulu Festival which is the premier cultural event in Hawaii.

 The grand parade is held on the last day of the weekend.
 The parade features marching bands, drum & bugle corps, color guards, cheer and dance teams, thousands of performers, and world-class floats.
 Bands from Hawaii, the United States mainland and foreign countries are invited to participate and compete for the unique trophies that will be awarded to the best performing groups.